koduri-bit/job-listings-01/README.md

 The requirement of this application is -

-- User can open in open in Mobile (375px wide) and Desktop (1445px wide)
+- User can open and view application both Mobile (375px wide) and Desktop (1445px wide)

 - User can filter jobs by selecting few tags `html` `css` and `javascript`